-The station also features an in-floor heating system, epoxy floors, training features in the stairwell, two phase Locution alerting system, two offices for line officers, seven Americans with Disabilities Act (ADA) bathrooms, showers, a separate room for Self-Contained Breathing Apparatus (SCBA) maintenance, gear room, wellness room, and training room with video conferencing, elevator, and fire pole.
+The Oak Creek Fire Station also features an in-floor heating system, epoxy floors, training features in the stairwell, two phase Locution alerting system, two offices for line officers, seven Americans with Disabilities Act (ADA) bathrooms, showers, a separate room for Self-Contained Breathing Apparatus (SCBA) maintenance, gear room, wellness room, and training room with video conferencing, elevator, and fire pole.
 The living quarters house the chief’s office on the first floor with separate sleeping quarters.
 The second floor contains a kitchen and a patio and includes a day room, individual sleeping quarters and built-in lockers, creating a flexible and comfortable living space for all personnel while on the job.

 Awards: Firehouse Magazine Station Design Awards – Honorable Mention, 2016